SeleniumHQ/selenium-ide/docs/plugins/error-handling.md

 ## Sending the Error

-When encountering error during execution, you can reply with the error object using `sendResponse`.
+When encountering an error during execution, you can reply with the error object using `sendResponse`.

 ```js
 browser.runtime.onMessageExternal.addListener((message, sender, sendResponse) => {